hdthinh1012/codeql-solidity/README.md

 ```

 ### Adding codeql-custom-queries-solidity
-In the hdthinh1012/vscode-codeql-starter, when checking out to dev branch, a `codeql-custom-queries-solidity` directory will appear, please add this into current open VSCode workspace.
+In the hdthinh1012/vscode-codeql-starter, after checking out to `dev` branch, a `codeql-custom-queries-solidity` directory will appear, please add this into current open VSCode workspace.

 There is a simple file `example.ql` that contains simple query that just query the base AstNode from TreeSitter.qll.